Fact Verification AI

 Full Fact's 2024 UK Election Analysis: Full Fact deployed automated claim detection across news articles during the 2024 UK general election, processing political coverage at scale.
 The system flagged statements matching patterns associated with previous misinformation campaigns and routed borderline cases to human fact-checkers using ClaimReview structured data markup.
 This approach allowed journalists to focus verification effort on high-virality claims while maintaining coverage breadth.

-Detection Accuracy and Performance Metrics: Originality.AI's fact-checker achieved 86.69% accuracy and 83.5% recall in third-party testing (Source: Originality.AI accuracy study).
-Machine learning models now detect fake news with high accuracy according to recent analysis of misinformation detection techniques (Source: Resemble AI, 2025).
+Detection Accuracy and Performance Metrics: Commercial fact-checking tools have achieved high accuracy and recall in third-party testing.
+Machine learning models now detect fake news with high accuracy.
 Tools like Manus AI, Perplexity Pro, and ChatGPT now integrate citation verification as standard features, with evaluators assessing output quality through frameworks like Cohen's Kappa (a statistical measure of consistency between evaluators) for inter-annotator agreement.

 How does fact verification AI compare to human fact-checking?